Agryphos/agryphos.github.io/_posts/2019-11-11-welcome-to-jekyll.markdown

 title:  "Welcome to a Blog Thing!"
 date:   2019-11-11 01:35:06 -0600
 categories: jekyll
+description: My first blog on this jekyll site
 ---

 Here's the first blog post for the site.
 This website is built using jekyll as a static site generator engine.
 Jekyll blog post files must be named according to a specific format (that being 'Year-MONTH-DAY-title.MARKUP').